HS4LC Skills Bridge offers three targeted programmes for young adults with learning disabilities and autism to achieve independence and employment.

 Skills Bridge Programmes

-HS4LC are offering three routes to employment for young adults with learning disabilities and autism.
-People with learning disabilities typically take longer to learn new tasks but with the right support they can overcome their difficulties and have a better chance of gaining paid employment.
+We recognise that people with learning disabilities and autism typically take longer to learn new tasks but with the right support they can overcome their difficulties and have a better chance of achieving independence and gaining paid employment.

-The HS4LC Routes to Employment offers three programmes for young adults with learning disabilities and autism.
+HS4LC Skills Bridge offers three programmes for young adults with learning disabilities and/or difficulties.

 Below is more information on each of the programmes:

 Preparation for Adulthood is a bespoke programme built around the four preparing for adulthood outcomes, as outlined in the SEND code of practice.

 Moving in to paid employment or higher education

 Independent living; having choice, control and freedom over your own life

 Participating in society; having friends and relationships and being part of your community